christophermancini/rainbow-six-bootcamp/content/about.md

 +++
 date = "2015-09-21T21:11:14-04:00"
-draft = true
-title = "About"
+title = "About Rainbow Six Bootcamp"
 +++

-Rainbow Six Bootcamp is an informational site for the communities of the Rainbow Six video game series.
+Rainbow Six Bootcamp is an informational site for the community of the Rainbow Six video game series, with its primary attention focused on Rainbow Six Siege.
+[Rainbow Six: Siege](http://rainbow6.ubi.com/siege) is the latest (7th) installment in Tom Clancy's legendary [Rainbow Six game series]({{<relref "franchise-history.md">}}).
 We aim to provide the best content to help keep you up to date with the series as well as get the most from your gameplay.

-# Technology
+Get started with your [Rainbow Six Basic Training]({{<relref "basic-training/index.md">}}) to be the best operator you can be!

+## Contribute to Rainbow Six Bootcamp

-The site was generated using the [Hugo Website Engine](http://gohugo.io/).
-The content has been released under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/) which means that you may share content we have created as long as it is not for commercial purposes and you credit Rainbow Six Bootcamp as the source.
+The site is generated using the [Hugo Website Engine](http://gohugo.io/).
+The content has been released under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-nc-sa/4.0/) which means that you may share content we have created as long as it is not for commercial purposes and you credit [Rainbow Six Bootcamp]({{ .Site.BaseURL }}) as the source.

+## Technology Behind Rainbow Six Bootcamp

 Also, the code and content for the site is available in [Github](https://github.com/christophermancini/rainbow-six-bootcamp).
 If you notice an error in the content, a problem with the code, or want to contribute new content, feel free to fork the repository, make your changes and submit a pull request.
 Any work you contribute to the site will be protected under the Creative Commons license mentioned above as well.